 Philip L. Accaria, PhD, FASCH has taught hypnosis nationally for over 20 years for the American Society of Clinical Hypnosis (ASCH) as well as the Clinical Hypnosis Society of New Jersey (CHSNJ).
 He is a psychologist licensed for private practice and specializes in Indigenous Energy Medicine and Ideo-motor signaling methodologies.
 He is a Past President of both ASCH and CHSNJ.

 Richard B. Dauber, PhD is a founding partner of the Morris Psychological Group & Director of Child & Adolescent Services.
 He has over 25 yrs experience, published articles and lectures to many professional and non-professional groups on a variety of topics including hypnosis, pain management & sport psychology.
 He has taught hypnosis to psychologists in a program sponsored by NJPA.
 He has been twice President of the Morris County Psychological Association.

 Arline Duker, MSW has been in private practice for over 25 yrs.
-She was previously Adjunct Associate Professor of Social Work at NYU for over 10 yrs and is presently Adjunct Associate Professor in Yonkers.
+She was previously Adjunct Associate Professor of Social Work at NYU for over 10 yrs and presently teaches Pastoral Counseling at the Academy for Jewish Religion.
 She has 20 yrs experience teaching and supervising therapists in the area of hypnosis.
 She was also a Board Member of the Milton H. Erickson Society of NJ.